dalebandoni/control_repo/README.md

 # control_repo
-for testing puppet master server
+for testing puppet master server on ubuntu 20.04